c0dem0de/AffinityAnswers/README.md

 #### Should this data be in JSON instead?

-> CSV and TSV formats are best suited for simple, tabular visualisation and needs to be opened in softwares like Excel.
+> Given the data is in CSV, and then converted to TSV, these formats are best suited for simple, tabular visualisation, and viewed easily in softwares like Excel.
 > If the data were more complex, with nested structures or relationships between different tables, using a JSON format would be more appropriate apporach, as it can represent hierarchical data more effectively.

 ---